sinclairzx81/typebox/readme.md

 ### Benchmarks

-The project maintains benchmarks that measure TypeBox and AJV compile and validate performance.
+This project maintains benchmarks that measure TypeBox and AJV compile and validate performance.
 These benchmarks can be run locally by cloning this repository and running `npm run benchmark`.
 Results show for AJV version 8.11.0.

 #### Validate